putyourlightson/craft-plugin-documentation-outline/README.md

 ## Contents

 > A table of contents containing the top-level headings (H2) makes the documentation easier to navigate.
+Second-level navigation (H3) can be added if appropriate.

 - [License](#license)
 - [Requirements](#installation)